80at8/dhcp-batcher/README.md

 ## features

 * baked in TLS 1.2 support in batch mode, including port 80 redirect, secure right off the hop without requiring LetsEncrypt (which you can still use if you like).
 Generate a self signed cert and you're off to the races.
-* verbose logging, find out why things are batching or aren't quickly.
+* verbose logging lets you find out why things are batching or updating, and isolate problems quickly.
 Logging modes include traditional text and JSON formats for programmatic parsing.
 * small memory footprint (8.0 MB! for the batcher and proxy), and easy deployment
 * run concurrent instances with different parameters to support multiple proxy subnets etc.
 * proxy works with single interface or multi-interface NICs, improve edge security by running a proxy in front of your production dhcp servers!